Classes of Membership

 2014 dues = $87

-Emeritus membership is unlike other types; it is not open to new members.
-Instead, any member who has belonged to the Society for at least 10 years and who has retired from employment is eligible to be transferred to Emeritus status in the class of membership held at the time of his or her request, subject to approval by the AAS Executive Office.
+Emeritus membership is unlike other classes; it is not open to new members.
+Instead, any member who has retired from gainful employment and whose contiguous years of membership in the Society total at least 10 years, is eligible to be transferred to Emeritus status in the class of membership held at the time of his or her request.
+Submit request to Peterson@aas.org for approval by the AAS Executive Office.

 Dues: 50% of the corresponding active-member dues.